AdobeDocs/experience-manager-64.en/help/assets/managing-linked-subassets.md

 ## View pages of a multi-page file {#view-pages-of-a-multi-page-file}

-You can view a multi-page file, such as PDF, INDD, PPT, PPTX, and AI file, using the Page Viewer feature of AEM Assets.
+You can view a multi-page file, such as PDF, INDD, PPT, PPTX, and AI file, using the Page Viewer feature of [!DNL Experience Manager] Assets.
 Open a multi-page asset and click **[!UICONTROL View Pages]** from the upper-left corner of the page.
 The Page Viewer that opens displays the pages of the asset and the controls to browse through and zoom each page.

 ![View and see pages of a multi-page asset](assets/view_multipage_asset_fmr.gif)